 in each precinct.
 In addition, candidates running in a nonpartisan election shall be entitled to designate one poll watcher in each precinct.
 In an election or run-off election, each political party and political body, which body is registered pursuant to Code Section 21-2-110 and has nominated a candidate for state-wide office, shall additionally be entitled to designate, at least 14 days prior to such election or run-off election, no more than 25 official state-wide poll watchers to be selected by the appropriate party or body executive committee.
 Each independent candidate shall also be entitled to designate no more than 25 official state-wide poll watchers.
 In addition, candidates running in a state-wide nonpartisan election shall be entitled to designate no more than 25 official state-wide poll watchers.
 (Ga.
 Code Ann. § 21-2-408).
 Hawaii Each qualified political party shall be entitled to appoint no more than one watcher who may be present at any time in each precinct and absentee polling place in which the candidates of that political party are on the ballot.
 All watchers so appointed shall be registered voters.
 (Haw.
 Rev. Stat. § 11-77).
-Any voter rightfully in the polling place may challenge the right to vote of any person who comes to the precinct officials for voting purposes.
-The challenge shall be on the grounds that the voter is not the person the voter alleges to be, or that the voter is not entitled to vote in that precinct.
+Any voter rightfully in a voter service center may challenge the right to vote of any person who comes to the voter service center for voting purposes.
+The challenge shall be on the grounds that the voter is not the person the voter alleges to be, or that the voter is not entitled to vote.
 (Haw.
 Rev. Stat. § 11-25).
 Idaho The county clerk shall, upon receipt of a written request, direct that the election judges permit one (1) person authorized by each political party, if the election is a partisan election, to be at the polling place for the purpose of challenging voters, and shall, if requested, permit any one (1) person authorized by a candidate, several candidates or political party, to be present to serve as a watcher to observe the conduct of the election.
 (Idaho Code § 34-304).
-Illinois Each established political party shall be entitled to appoint two poll watchers per precinct.
+At the time of any election, any registered elector may challenge the entry of an elector's name as it appears in the election register.
+(Idaho Code § 34-431) Illinois Each established political party shall be entitled to appoint two poll watchers per precinct.
 Such poll watchers must be affiliated with the political party for which they are pollwatching.
 For all elections, the pollwatchers must be registered to vote in Illinois.
 Each candidate shall be entitled to appoint two poll watchers per precinct.
 For all elections, the pollwatchers must be registered to vote in Illinois.
 Each organization of citizens within the county or political subdivision, which has among its purposes or interests the investigation or An election judge, a pollwatcher, or a voter may challenge a person's right to vote.
 (See Illinois Guide for Pollwatchers)